Ignat99/android-apps/README.md

 # android-apps

-Set of examples for SomaliLand http://www.abaarsoschool.org/
+Set of Android examples for SomaliLand http://www.abaarsoschool.org/

 And instruction for setup Android IDE on Eclipse